orbitalchicken/Roadmap/New.md

   - mintupdate: conflicts with VM guest pkgs... installing them removes mintupdate (and mintwelcome)
   - mintupdate: On first time use, the preferences section “jumps” on the screen.
   - mint-common: uninstalling flatpak from menu doesn't work (tried with VLC)
-  - mintdrivers: The text in “Authenticate” window that comes up when i click on Driver Manager is not fully translated.
-I’m using it with PT-BR language.
-The only thing that is translated is the bold text that appears above the explanation text.
-Buttons, window title, explanation text and “Password” are not.

 ubiquity:
   - When installing to internal 16GB SSD and with option “Something else” using the whole SSD for mountpoint root, installation always hangs in both XFCE 64 and Cinnamon 64.
 Ubuntu 18.04 installer with same options has no problem.